Sanctuary of Asclepius, Olympia and Delphi: Travel-study, Leg 2

 A guest post by Janet M. Ozsolak

-One of the highlights of this trip was meeting dear friend Euthymia who was a participant in HeroesX, v1.
+One of the highlights of this trip was meeting a dear friend, Euthymia, who was a participant in HeroesX, v1.
 HeroesX created a close-knit community where some of the participants had a chance to meet in-person after being fellow learners.
 Euthymia took me to the Sanctuary of Asclepius in Epidaurus where the magnificent Epidaurus Theater still stands.
 The Sanctuary was a healing place through art, natural resources, sports and through connections to divinity.
 In the Sanctuary, there was a stadium, gymnasium, theater and springs.

 The asclepeion at Epidaurus was the most celebrated healing center of the Classical world, the place where ill people went in the hope of being cured.
 To find out the right cure for their ailments, they spent a night in the enkoimeteria, a big sleeping hall.
 In their dreams, the god himself would advise them what they had to do to regain their health.
 Within the sanctuary there was a guest house with 160 guestrooms.
 There are also mineral springs in the vicinity, which may have been used in healing.
 Wikipedia